It seems Cyclone Debbie is still delivering the Whitsunday region some surprises – this time of a more slithery kind.

 “Snakes are definitely among the wildlife being found in all sort of places after they’ve been washed out into the open after the cyclone, so be on the lookout as they can turn up in some very unlikely places and give you a very nasty surprise,” Mr Webb said.

-RACQ CQ Rescue completed three tasks yesterday across the region also transferring a woman with a severe medical condition from Collinsville to hospital in Mackay early yesterday.
+RACQ CQ Rescue completed three tasks yesterday across the region also transferring a woman with a severe medical condition from Collinsville to the hospital in Mackay early yesterday.